AlexanderKud/Point_Search_JLP/README.md

 Requires C++ Boost Library to be installed. <a href="https://www.boost.org">https://www.boost.org</a>
 Requires C/C++ GMP Library to be installed. <a href="https://gmplib.org">https://gmplib.org</a>
 Requires C/C++ OpenMP Library to be installed. <a href="https://www.openmp.org">https://www.openmp.org</a>
+You can find the right package manager commands on the Internet for your Linux Distro.

 generate_bloom.cpp
 - batch addition